 3. Increase Video Length Beyond 8 Minutes

 This is a simple but powerful trick.
-If your video is longer than 8 minutes, you can enable **mid-roll ads**.
-These are ads that you can place manually in the middle of your video.
+If your video is longer than 8 minutes, you can enable mid-roll ads.
+These are ads that you can place in the middle of your video.
 More ad breaks mean more opportunities for ads to be shown, which directly increases your RPM.

 4. Enable All Ad Formats

 YouTube gives you several types of ads you can show on your videos.
-To maximize your earnings, you should enable all of them.
+To maximize your earnings, you should enable all of them (skippable, non-skippable, bumper, and display ads).
+This gives YouTube more options to show the highest-paying ad available.

 5. Make Your Content "Advertiser-Friendly"

 Advertisers don't want their brand associated with controversial content.
 If your videos contain swearing, violence, or sensitive topics, YouTube might put limited or no ads on them.
-This is called "demonetization" and it will kill your RPM.
+Follow YouTube's Advertiser-Friendly Content Guidelines to ensure the maximum number of advertisers can bid on your videos.

 Frequently Asked Questions (FAQs)